vsch/laravel-translation-manager/readme.md

 These features were added to the original barryvdh/laravel-translation-manager package.

 - translation manager web-interface is localized.
 Current version has English and Russian.
 Others can be easily added by adding package translation overrides in `app/lang/packages/{locale}/laravel-translation-manager/messages.php` files.
-If message.php files are added for en and ru locales then their contents will override the language files included in the package.
+If messages.php files are added for en and ru locales then their contents will override the language files included in the package.

 - allows in-database translations to override the translations in files.